NurayCelik/Predict-Face-Mobile-AI-App/README.md

 ## Train the TensorFlow Lite model
-In order to train the model, 3 classes consisting of images without male, female and human in the train and validation folders were created.
-A total of 4363 images were used.
+To train the model, 3 classes were created from photographs of men, women and no human faces.
+A total of 4363 images were used in the validation and train folders.

 ![Figure_1](https://user-images.githubusercontent.com/29830733/166166120-4361753f-8de2-49b2-ab69-0fcb67e00a77.png)